AlmasB/CI628/lectures/lecture11/PITCHME.md

 - Remember and, importantly, **use** good practices
 - Naming conventions
 - Only valuable comments
-- Short and simple classes / functions (_monadic_), but avoid contrived classes
+- Short and simple classes / functions, but avoid contrived classes
-- Make sure it works (test using GitHub pages and Uni PC) -- we won't fix it for you
+- Make sure it works -- I will not be debugging the submission
 - Structure your code **and** your assets

 ---